loglia/laravel-client/README.md

     composer require loglia/laravel-client

-The package uses [package discovery](https://laravel.com/docs/5.6/packages#package-discovery) so you shouldn't need to add the service provider to `app.php`.
-If you've disabled package discovery in your app, add `Loglia\LaravelClient\LaravelClientServiceProvider::class` to the `providers` array in `app.php` manually.
+The package uses [package discovery](https://laravel.com/docs/master/packages#package-discovery) so you shouldn't need to add the service provider to `app.php`.
+If you've disabled package discovery in your app, or are using a Laravel version before 5.5, add `Loglia\LaravelClient\LaravelClientServiceProvider::class` to the `providers` array in `app.php` manually.

 **Secondly, publish the Loglia configuration file**.

     php artisan vendor:publish --tag=loglia

 You need an API key in order to send your application's logs to Loglia.
-Once you've set up your application in the Loglia UI, go to application settings and copy the API key into your project's environment variables.
+When creating an application in the Loglia UI, you will be given an API key.
+Copy it into your `.env` file:

     LOGLIA_KEY=ICJCaskOl6YQAmKaXgVbpvD6o9BUA311

 **Thirdly, configure your application to send its logs to Loglia**.

+*Note: If you're using a Laravel version before 5.6, you don't need to do this.
+The package automatically configures your logs to send to Loglia.*

 Crack open the `logging.php` config file and add this under the `channels` array: